 Before the four full cycles which were scheduled in fall, the Beethoven adventure of the Istomin-Stern-Rose Trio began in Minneapolis on May 9.
 By the end of June, they had already toured the United States, participated in the Puerto Rico Festival, spent two weeks in Buenos Aires and stayed in Brazil.
 In July, the members of the Trio were mainly committed to their own concerts.
 Nevertheless, they joined to perform the Beethoven Triple Concerto (at the Hollywood Bowl and in Saratoga, the Philadelphia Orchestra’s summer residence) and to record the only trio they had not yet recorded, the Opus 70 No. 1 “Ghost”.
 In August, they went to Israel and, after a short stop in Edinburgh, they started the marathon of the complete cycles in London on September 13th, at the Queen Elizabeth Hall, They achieved three in Europe, alternating London, Paris and Switzerland (divided between Zurich, Bern, Basel and Vevey) until November 5.
 As soon as they returned to the United States, they immediately embarked on a fourth and last one, at Carnegie Hall, between November 11 and December 12.
 Within seven months, Istomin, Stern and Rose gave some seventy Beethoven concerts.
 In addition, there were countless requests from all medias!

 The adventure had not begun under the most auspicious of circumstances.
 Istomin was exasperated by Columbia’s tergiversations.
 In 1965, he had signed a four-year contract for two concertos and four solo piano records.
 Only the two concertos (Brahms’ Second in 1965, and Beethoven’s Fourth in 1968) and a solo piano disc (Schubert’s Sonata in D major D. 850 in 1969) had been released.
 Negotiations for renewal continued to drag on.
 Istomin wanted at least to record the Beethoven Emperor Concerto.
 Columbia eventually refused, confining him to chamber music.
 In addition to completing the trios, Columbia demanded that he record all the Beethoven sonatas for both violin and cello.
 It was a considerable effort (12 LPs in total) and a frustrating situation which might damage his reputation and career as a soloist.
 Istomin then decided to abandon the sonatas (four had already been recorded in July and August 1969) and to limit himself to the trios.
 This was a big disappointment for Stern and even more so for Rose, who considered this integral to be the ultimate achievement of his career and who felt betrayed.
-Stern and Rose understood Istomin’s anger, but they considered to be unwilling hostages in this conflict.
+Stern and Rose understood Istomin’s anger, but they considered themselves to be unwilling hostages in this conflict.

 The Trio’s reunion in early May happened in a rather heavy atmosphere.
 The friendly euphoria of the Trio’s early days was over.
 Getting along for seven months of uninterrupted tour would not be easy, especially since the challenge was tremendous: eight programs to be prepared and subsequently performed in very exposed places, and frequently broadcast, recorded or filmed.
 In addition to this, it was necessary to add the fatigue and tension due to the accumulation of rehearsals, trips, concerts and interviews.
 “Three screaming lunatic egomaniacs together for three months” is how Istomin described the Trio on the eve of leaving for Israel and Europe.
 The image may seem caricatural, but one has to admit that the human functioning of the Trio was not at all simple.